yoohaemin/decrel/README.md

 - values generated are more consistent compared to generating values independently
   - In this case, all books will have the `authorId` fields set to the generated author.

-# adding decrel to your sbt build
+# Adding decrel to your sbt build

 decrel is published for Scala 2.13 and 3, for JVM and JS platforms.